Edmund-J/iMac311/README.md

 ## Working

 - Ethernet
-- Audio: Partially, auto switching between speakers and headphones is not working yet
+- Audio: Partially, auto switching between speakers and headphones is not working yet.
+Front mic does not work yet, just use the one at the back.
 - Graphics acceleration
 - Messages
 - Sleep/Wake
-- The VGA Port in the back of the motherboard won't work, just use a DVI-D to VGA converter and use the DVI port to connect the monitor.
+- The VGA Port in the back of the motherboard won't work, just use the DVI port with a DVI-D to VGA converter to connect the monitor, if needed.

 ***